Tour day-by-day

 Accommodation: Intercontinental Perth (King Premium Room) | Meals: B

 Day 9: 3 Islands Snorkel.
 Embark on an unforgettable wildlife snorkelling expedition in the stunning Shoalwater Islands Marine Park, visiting top snorkelling spots around Penguin, Seal, and Bird Islands.
-Your adventure begins aboard the Sealion Express, a multi-level cruise vessel designed for comfort with room for up to 24 passengers.
+The adventure begins aboard the Sealion Express, a multi-level cruise vessel designed for comfort with room for up to 24 passengers.
 The eco-friendly boat features low engine noise and minimal vibration for a serene experience.

-Equipped with wetsuits, masks, snorkels, fins, and flotation devices, you'll explore the Marine Park's rugged limestone coastlines, reefs, and seagrass meadows, home to Smooth Stingrays, Southern Eagle Rays, Western Rock Octopuses, Pink Snapper, and Banded Sweep.
+Equipped with wetsuits, masks, snorkels, fins, and flotation devices, explore the Marine Park's rugged limestone coastlines, reefs, and seagrass meadows, home to Smooth Stingrays, Southern Eagle Rays, Western Rock Octopuses, Pink Snapper, and Banded Sweep.
 The highlight of your trip is interacting with the world's rarest sea lions, known for their playful and curious nature.
-In addition to swimming with these marine mammals, you might also encounter wild Bottlenose Dolphins and seabirds like cormorants, Australian Pelicans, Terns, and Ospreys.
+In addition to swimming with these marine mammals, encounter wild Bottlenose Dolphins and seabirds like cormorants, Australian Pelicans, Terns, and Ospreys.

-The adventure concludes with a VIP gourmet luncheon featuring a seafood grazing platter tailored to your preferences, served upon returning to Mersey Point.
+The adventure concludes with a VIP gourmet luncheon featuring a seafood grazing platter tailored to preferences, served upon returning to Mersey Point.

 Accommodation: Intercontinental Perth (King Premium Room) | Meals: BL